-Important note: If you haven’t activated “Find My iPhone / iPad / Mac” when you set up your device, this method won’t work.
+Important note: If you haven’t activated “Find My iPhone / iPad / Mac” when you set up your phone, this method below won’t work.
+But don’t give up just yet.
+We also show you some ways that don’t require that setting to be enabled.

 Although you can download the official “Find My iPhone” app on the App Store, you don’t actually need it to track your Apple device.
 This means the app doesn’t have to be installed on your missing iPhone, iPad or Mac.
 The good thing here is that Find My iPhone is actually a cloud-based service by Apple.
 The app is only another way of accessing this service to locate your iPhone or other Apple devices.
 If you own an iPad or a second iPhone, you can also install the app and try to locate your missing device.
 Otherwise, all you need is a browser and your Apple ID login details.